Thursday, November 20, 2014

 This post showcases two examples of the foot stomping cheer entitled "Really".
-My daughter facilited the collection of the first example in 1992 and the second example in 2006.
+My daughter collected the first example in 1992 and the second example in 2006.

 This is the first of an ongoing cocojams2 series that showcases examples of continuity & change in English language rhymes & cheers.

-These examples documentate a cheer that remained alive and with quite consist words over a period of time.
-However, I'm not sure if this cheer is still known now, or if it is known, if its performance had changed.
+These examples documents a cheer that remained alive and with quite consistent words over a period of time.
+However, I'm not sure if this cheer is still known now, or if it is known, if its performance has changed.

 The content of this post is presented for folkloric, cultural, and recreational purposes.